IsraelGboluwaga/KongaPay-Web-SDK/README.md

 #####OPTIONS Definition:
 **buttonSize :** specifies the size, in pixels, of the KongPay button you’ll want to appear on your site.
 It defaults to 140px if not provided.
 Integer (optional).

-**id:** id of container to show the KongaPay button (can be used if you want to create multiple buttons on one page)
+**id:** id of container to show the KongaPay button (can be used if you want to create multiple buttons on one page).
+If you are not passing an ID, then your container ID should be "kpay-pay-component".

 **merchantId:** Your KongaPay merchant_id provided by KongaPay.
 String (Maximum of 15 characters)